 Rosarito hotels and restaurants are open at 30% capacity.
-Restricted activities include going to the beach, hiking, and aquatic sports.
-Masks are required in public.
+Masks are strongly encouraged in public.

-Restaurants are open at 30% capacity and alcoholic beverages may only be sold until 8:59 pm.
-Public and recreational spaces, including beaches, are still closed.
+Restaurants, casinos, gyms, and movie theaters are open at 30% capacity.
+Alcoholic beverages may only be sold until 8:59 pm.
+Beaches are still closed to the public.
 The curfew from 9:00 pm to 6:00 am is still in effect.

 The following restrictions are in place:

 La Paz Municipality